lcanoi/my-webpage/content/en/project/training-platform-ternium/index.md

 ---
-title: TerniumRUN - Training Plataform for Ternium
+title: TerniumRUN - Training Platform for Ternium
 subtitle: ""
 date: 2021-09-01T03:57:45.024Z
-summary: Created a react.js / unity / MySQL solution connected with APIs for a project working with TERNIUM, behind the idea of creating an interactive Training Plataform for new employees.
+summary: Created a react.js / unity / MySQL solution connected with APIs for a project working with TERNIUM, behind the idea of creating an interactive Training Platform for new employees.
 draft: false
 featured: false
 tags: